SJSABox/sjsabox.github.io/README.md

 ### What about other South Asian Languages?

 We are actively looking for translators & contributors for Marathi, Telegu, Tamil, Gujarati, Malayalam, & other languages from South Asia.
 We are also looking for graphic designers.

+If you have enough language fluency in English and any South Asian language to be able to translate words that do not have easy 1:1 counterparts in the South Asian context, and want to work with us to create resources for your community, [please get in touch!](https://github.com/SJSABox/sjsabox.github.io/issues/new/choose).
 If you are fluent in the languages we have already covered (Hindi, Urdu, Punjabi), please also get in touch for future projects.

-If you have enough language fluency in English and any South Asian language to be able to translate words that do not have easy 1:1 counterparts in the South Asian context, and want to work with us to create resources for your community, [please get in touch!](https://github.com/SJSABox/sjsabox.github.io/issues/new/choose)

 ### Stay Updated